rorsdev/Pia-ReactManipulateDataFromServer/CHALLENGE.md

 ## Setup

 - Securize your `main` branch with one approve.
-- Invite reviewer to your repo.
+- Invite 2 reviewer to your repo: Jaume and Roger
-- Open branch `feat/form-management`
+- Open branch `feat/manipulate-data`
 - Define script `lint:fix` in `package.json`

 ## CI/CD